-The state of Colorado boasts some of the best family friendly ski resorts in the world.
-The 300 inches of average snowfall and 300 days of sunshine in the majestic Rocky Mountains make it one of the best places in the world to ski.
-Read on to find out some great choices for best Colorado ski resorts for families.
+The mountainous state of Colorado boasts some of the best family ski resorts in the world.
+There’s no better combination of elements than 300 inches of average snowfall and 300 days of sunshine in the majestic Colorado Rocky Mountains.
+Read on to discover the best ski resorts in Colorado for your family.

 To make our list of the best Colorado ski resorts for families, a mountain resort must have accommodations available either slope side or in a base village convenient to the mountain.
 Or they must have ski valet or some other service that makes schlepping gear easier.
 They must also offer amenities and events that cater to families, such as sleigh rides, ice skating, tubing, alpine coasters and more.

-Some of these resorts may be better suited for younger children or first-time skiers.
+Some of these ski towns may be better suited for younger children or first-time skiers.
 And some may be better for families with teens who want a freestyle park or to watch an exciting ski or snowboard championship.
-No matter what your skill level, I have you covered!
+No matter what your skill level, we have you covered!
 Here’s where to go for your Colorado ski vacation.

 Vail may be best known for its legendary back bowls, but there really is something for everyone on Vail Mountain.
 There are plenty of groomed runs.
 Blue Sky Basin is one of my favorite areas, with plenty of intermediate runs.
 It is so stunning, expansive and has some really fun runs.

-Keystone Resort has 3,148 skiable acres, 128 runs, and 20 lifts.
+Keystone has 3,148 skiable acres, 128 runs, and 20 lifts and there are plenty of off-slope things to do in Keystone.
 This Colorado ski resort is one of the nearer ski areas to Denver.
-It is home to the largest snow fort in North America (opening December 14), featuring a series of tunnels, slides and mazes within the walls.
+It is home to the largest snow fort in North America, featuring a series of tunnels, slides and mazes within the walls.

 Free designated family parking areas and little red wagons to help tote gear and kiddos to and from the slopes make the experience easier.